offternet/RemasterLinux/README.md

 	```sudo update-initramfs -u```
 	```sudo update-grub```

-**These commans are just to accomplish No.** 1 above - Get data total blocks used on a partition and write data to img file:
+**These commands are just to accomplish No.** 1 above - Get data total blocks used on a partition and write data to img file:

  **Example Commands**
 ```sudo mkdir /mnt/sdb```